-All three of the St. Rose Dominican Hospitals are now
+All three of the Dignity Health-St. Rose Dominican hospitals are

 Joint Commission certified Primary Stroke Centers!

 Stroke is the fourth leading cause of death in the United States - with more than 750,000 strokes each year.
 Strokes cause more serious long-term disabilities than any other disease, and the risk of having a stroke more than doubles each decade after age 55, while nearly three-quarters of all strokes occur in people over the age of 65.

 What is a a stroke?

 A stroke is a brain injury that occurs when an artery (a blood vessel carrying blood to the brain) ruptures or is blocked.
 The brain has very limited energy stores and relies on a steady flow of fresh blood to meet its energy needs.
 When blood flow to the brain is severely limited or blocked, cells in the immediate area begin to die within four to 10 minutes.
 When brain cells are injured or die, the part of the body they control cannot work as it should.

 Dignity Health-St. Rose Dominican Neuroscience Program

 Dignity Health-St. Rose Dominican is a leader in acute stroke intervention, care and rehabilitation.
 Capabilities include telemedicine through the use of InTouch RP-7i robots, to ensure a stroke patient can receive treatment without delay.

 An Ischemic Stroke is a stroke caused by a blocked artery.
 This is the most common type of stroke (85 percent of strokes are ischemic) and it can sometimes be treated with clot busting drugs.